nibblegap/ecloud-selfhosting/docs/env_file.md

-DOMAIN=example.com # the main domain for your installation ADD_DOMAINS=example.com, example2.com # one or more domains that are used for email ALT_EMAIL=myname@some-other-domain.com # admin email address INSTALL_ONLYOFFICE=n # y or n, whether Onlyoffice is installed
+DOMAIN=example.com # the main domain for your installation ADD_DOMAINS=example.com, example2.com # one or more domains that are used for email ALT_EMAIL=myname@some-other-domain.com # admin email address
 ```

 ## Nextcloud